galaxyproject/training-material/topics/admin/tutorials/k8s-managing-galaxy/tutorial.md

 ## Overview
 {:.no_toc}

-A primary advantage of Galaxy on Kubernetes (K8s) is the ease with which common administrative tasks can be performed reliably and without disruption of service.
+A primary advantage of Galaxy on [Kubernetes](https://kubernetes.io/) is the ease with which common administrative tasks can be performed reliably and without disruption of service.
 In particular, because of containerization, Kubernetes provides a significant advantage over managing individual virtual machines, where updates to system